 Light Pollution.
 Impact of light from transportation on a community or on wildlife and the natural environment.

 Toxic releases.
 Accidental and non-accidental releases of transported hazardous materials.

 Wildlife Vitality.
 Impact on life expectancy and health of animals from truck and rail movements.

 Land Used for Transport.
 The comparative land acreage of road or track surface and right-of-way needed by each mode for moving ton-miles of freight.

 Safety.
 Fatalities and injuries per ton-mile of freight.

 Safety to the Transportation Providers.
 On-the-job fatalities and injury rate.

 Property Tax Impact.
-Added or lost property tax due to transport construction.
+Added or lost property tax due to presence of transport infrastructure.

 As our Project Advisor Dr. Jin relates in his support letter, there is a yawning gap between the volumes of thoughtful research and its pragmatic application in the field.
 This project bridges that gap.
-It provides the framework for applying the fine work of researchers that study transportation costs, benefits, and performance measures.
+It provides the framework for applying the fine work of researchers that study the individual elements of transportation costs and impacts.